-A maximum of 9 credit hours will count toward both the BS and MS degrees.
-The 9 credit hours counted toward both degrees will typically be courses among the following: STAT 713, STAT 720, STAT 722, STAT 770, or STAT 771, but may be any Statistics course numbered 700-999 that qualifies for the MS program in Statistics.
+A maximum of 9 graduate credit hours will count toward both the BS and MS degrees.
+The 9 graduate credits counted toward both degrees should be chosen under the guidance of the student's adviser.
 These courses may be used either to fulfill the specific Statistics BS requirements or additional 700-level STAT courses or upper division electives.